kardianos/govendor/DESIGN.md

 be choosen.

 There is no precedence between branches and tags, they are both searched for labels and sorted all together to find the correct match.
+In case of two labels with exactly the same, one from branch, one from tag, choose the branch.

 In the go repo: "version = release-branch.go1" would currently return the branch: "release-branch.go1.6".